Lifespan Development (AUDY207) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Explain prenatal development and its importance.
+• Explains prenatal development and its importance.

 Course Content Genetic foundations of life; Prenatal and early infancy development; Physical, cognitive, emotional and social development in infancy, early, middle and late childhood; Adolescence, young, middle and late adulthood; End of life and death concept.